When Motivation Starts to Dwindle…And It's Only January!

 The custom of setting New Years Resolutions can be traced back to the ancient Babylonians 4000 years ago, who would make promises to the Gods in the hope that they would earn good favour in the coming year.
 There are many reasons why such a custom would have continued over the millennia.
 In today’s day and age, we often find that setting a goal or making a change at the beginning of the year allows us to start a fresh year as we mean to go on; it provides an element of excitement and hope as well as positive focus; and allows for momentum to build.
 Starting a goal or making a change at the beginning of the year also gives us more time to be successful; the longer we leave our goals to get started, the more likely we are to get side-tracked and be deterred by the obstacles and challenges that will inevitably come our way.
 So starting a goal or making a change at the beginning of the year can strategically increase our chances of success.

-However, we are but a few weeks into the new year and the general vibe across the country is one of deflation; in fact 17th January 2022 was named Blue Monday to mark it as the most depressing day of the year!
+However, we are but a few weeks into the new year and the general vibe across the country is one of deflation; in fact the 3rd Monday in January is universally know as Blue Monday to mark it as the most depressing day of the year!
 The lack of sunshine and freezing temperatures here in the UK do little to energise and motivate...it’s enough to make us forget the plans and promises we may have made to ourselves for creating a better life or to nurture a better version of ourselves in the year ahead.
 For many of us, motivation for change is at an all-time low.

 And yet... these are the times when focusing on creating a more rewarding life for ourselves is most important; it is this focus that will help us navigate through the long, cold winter months and times of uncertainty and social unrest.
 Because nothing stays the same, spring will arrive soon enough and what flowers will depend on what we do, or don’t do, here and now.

 So how can we stay motivated and committed to making the longer term changes we desire when we find ourselves in a winter funk?